Study Abroad & Off Campus

 National Student Exchange (NSE)

 Want to study in another part of the US or Canada for a year, semester, or summer?
 National Student Exchange (NSE) allows students to go on exchange to another school in the United States or Canada.
 Choose from more than 200 schools and hundreds of majors/minors.
-You can still earn credit toward your U of M degree, and the credits you earn may be usable toward your psychology major or minor.
+You can still earn credit toward your U of M degree, and the credits you earn may be used toward your psychology major or minor.

 International UROP Scholarship

 The International Undergraduate Research Opportunities Program (UROP) Scholarship is designed to promote learning abroad opportunities to University of Minnesota-Twin Cities undergraduate students by providing critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
 The learning abroad program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite.